rithulkamesh/vektori/README.md

         messages=[
-            {"role": "user", "content": "I only use WhatsApp, please don't email me."}, {"role": "assistant", "content": "Got it, WhatsApp only."}, ],
+            {"role": "user", "content": "I only use WhatsApp, please don't email me."}, {"role": "assistant", "content": "Got it, WhatsApp only."}, {"role": "user", "content": "My outstanding amount is ₹45,000 and I can pay by Friday."}, ],
         session_id="call-001",
         user_id="user-123",